pkarsy/persist_mqtt/README.md

 # persist_mqtt
+STILL A LOT OF CHANGES, WAIT FOR THIS MESSAGE TO DISSAPEAR

 Tasmota berry module analogous to persist, but stores the data to the MQTT server.
 If the server lives outside LAN, the connection must be secured with TLS.
 The variables are stored in cleartext, keep this in mind.

-NOTE : We import the module as "pt" to make the examples easier to write and read.
+**NOTE :** We import the module as "pt" to make the examples easier to write and read.

 ## Installation
 Put the persist_mqtt.be file at the top level of the ESP32xx filesystem.

-## Importing the module
+## Importing the module for the first time
-The fisrt time the module is loaded write in **Berry Scripting Console**:
+Write in **Berry Scripting Console**:
 ```
 import persist_mqtt as pt
 pt.zero() # Creates an empty pool of variables
 ```
 **Do not skip the pt.zero() step, the module will not work !**

-After this and for interactive use (BerryConsole), the module can be loaded as usual.
+After this and for interactive use (Berry Scripting Console), the module can be loaded as usual.

-**However for use by other scripts special attention is needed.**
+**IMPORTANT !**

+For use by automatically loaded code, special attention is needed.
+When the module is imported it needs some time to fetch(asynchronously, after the autoexec.be is finished) the variables from the server. any code trying to use the module will find it in unusable state (all variables are nil).

+**SOLUTION**

-**WARNING !
-This one is a little tricky.
-In 'autoexec.be' add theese lines**
+In 'autoexec.be' add theese lines

 ```
 import persist_mqtt as pt